-1. The SPS's Board of Directors and its agents are legally responsible for the management of SPS.
-Reserved to SPS, therefore, is the exclusive authority to manage, determine and operate the educational program and staff, subject to this Agreement.
-Except as specifically and expressly covered and controlled by the language of this Agreement or Federal or State laws and/or regulations, all matters relating to program, facilities, budget, personnel and staffing shall be determined and administered by SPS through such policies, procedures and practices as it may select.
-This statement of SPS authority shall be deemed the equivalent of a detailed enumeration of all respects in which such authority may properly be exercised.

-2. SPS and its employees share the common purpose of maintaining and improving the performance of SPS in serving students and in managing resources effectively and prudently.
+- 1. The SPS's Board of Directors and its agents are legally responsible for the management of the SPS.
+Reserved to the SPS, therefore, is the exclusive authority to manage, determine and operate the educational program and staff, subject to this Agreement.
+Except as specifically and expressly covered and controlled by the language of this Agreement or Federal or State laws and/or regulations, all matters relating to program, facilities, budget, personnel and staffing shall be determined and administered by the SPS through such policies, procedures and practices as it may select.
+This statement of SPS authority shall be determined in expression of all respects in which such authority may properly be exercised. - 2.
+The SPS and its employees share the common purpose of maintaining and improving the performance of the SPS in serving students and in managing resources effectively and prudently.
 School staffs will have a key role via site-based decision-making activities and committees in developing CSIPs, developing building budgets, performing staff development, and hiring of staff for the buildings.

-SECTION B: Rights of SEA
+SECTION B: Rights of the SEA

-Consistent with applicable law, there shall be no interference with the rights of the employees to become members of SEA, and SPS will not of itself or by any of its agents discriminate against, interfere with, or coerce any employee because of membership or non-membership in SEA.
+Consistent with applicable law, there shall be no interference with the rights of the employees to become members of the SEA, and the SPS will not of itself or by any of its agents discriminate against, interfere with, or coerce any employee because of membership or non-membership in the SEA.